-The US, the UK and many other countries have become far less equal over the past 30 years.
-The MIT economics professor Daron Acemoglu says it's important we understand how and why this happened, and what it means for our societies.
+The US, the UK and many other countries around the globe have become far less equal over the past 30 years.
+It's important we understand how and why this happened, and what it means for our societies, says Daron Acemoglu, a professor of economics at MIT.
+He recommends the best books to get a better understanding of inequality.

 Inequality is one of the things that has changed quite a lot in the United States and other economies over the last three decades or so.
 A lot of things don’t change radically, but inequality has.
 Understanding why that has happened and what it implies for our society is important.
 So it’s a good thing that it’s in the news, it’s an important topic and there is no reason for it to be taboo.
 Having said that, there is no broad consensus among social scientists about how to talk about inequality, and the average economist probably thinks about it very differently than the average layman.
 I’m not saying one is right and one is wrong, but the conversation needs to be expanded to bring these different viewpoints to the table.